WINDMILL USING PLASTIC BOTTLES!

 HOW I CLEANED IT UP!

-Whilst burning plastic, there was a build up of carbon on the tip, this has to be clean off to maintain good working order of the tool for next time.
+Whilst burning plastic, there was a build-up of carbon on the tip, this has to be cleaned off to maintain good working order of the tool for next time.

 I had a damp sponge with a textured surface and a damp paper towel, as well as a scouring wire and some cleaning paste.

-Alternating I rubbed the tip on the paper towel, on the sponge and had a good rub on the scouring wire, eventually it cleaned up.
+Alternating I rubbed the tip on the paper towel, and on the sponge and had a good rub on the scouring wire, eventually, it cleaned up.

-Finally clean the tip up with a microfibre cloth and as you can see in the picture above it’s cleaned up really will!
+Finally, clean the tip up with a microfibre cloth and as you can see in the picture above it’s cleaned up really well!

 TO CONCLUDE!

 I hope you have taken what you can from these projects!
-I have shown you how to up-cycle 2 ordinary plastic bottles into 3 windmills, although first you will make flowers that can convert into windmills.
+I have shown you how to up-cycle 2 ordinary plastic bottles into 3 windmills, although first, you will make flowers that can be converted into windmills.

 There is a bit of cutting involved so adult supervision is needed,